 According to the nonprofit, Mathcounts provides students with "experiences that foster growth and transcend fear to lay a foundation for future success."
 Mathcounts competitions take place at four levels—school, chapter, state, and national—and each level has four rounds.
 In the sprint round, students have 40 minutes to solve 30 math problems.
 In the target round, they solve four pairs of problems in six minutes per pair.
 In the team round, four students collaborate to solve 10 math problems in 20 minutes.
 Finally, the countdown round is known as the most rigorous: students go head-to-head and have a maximum of 45 seconds to buzz in with the correct answer to a problem.

-Mathcounts presents an opportunity to push students who excel in math, Mr. Fonarow said.
-Eighth-grader Andrew Yang, Rowland Hall's first student to compete at the Mathcounts National Tournament, echoed that thought.
+Mathcounts presents an opportunity to push students who excel in math, Tyler said.
+Eighth grader Andrew Yang, Rowland Hall's first student to compete at the Mathcounts National Tournament, echoed that thought.
 "It's a big step for high-level thinking," he said.
 Mathcounts problems go beyond simply calculating the area of a circle, for example.
 "You need to think about the problems more."

 Mathcounts—coupled with the Middle School's math faculty and curriculum—has also helped show students just how good they are in the subject.
 Eighth-grader Zach Benton said he didn't "feel that strong about math" before coming to Rowland Hall this year.
 At the chapter competition in February, Zach took fourth place in aggregate score and the countdown round.
 At state in April, the top four students in the countdown round would make the Utah team and go to nationals.
 Zach placed fourth in Utah overall and fifth in the countdown round, one question away from joining Andrew at nationals—quite an accomplishment for a student who was previously unsure of his math prowess.
 "Rowland Hall has really strengthened my math skills," Zach said.